Real-Time Uncertainty Estimation in Computer Vision via Uncertainty-Aware Distribution Distillation

 \section{Conclusion}

 We presented a two-stage teacher-student framework for fast uncertainty estimates.
-We conducted an extensive empirical study on two of the most common computer vision tasks.
 The proposed student training procedure is not only capable of producing uncertainty estimates at no extra cost but also leads to improved predictive performance and more informative uncertainty estimates.
 We believe the method gets us one step closer to the realm of trustworthy deep learning for computer vision.

 { }